how to test that an Exception is raised

 12# ModuleNotFoundError

-• I can make does_not_exist.py in the src folder (directory) to solve the problem but I want to catch/handle it in the test to show that import does_not_exist raises ModuleNotFoundError when the file does NOT exist.
-I add the assertRaises method which checks that the code below it the Exception it is given
+• I can make does_not_exist.py in the src folder (directory) to solve the problem but I want to catch/handle it in the test.
+This way I can show that import does_not_exist raises ModuleNotFoundError when the file does NOT exist.
+I add the assertRaises method

 6 def test_catching_module_not_found_error_in_tests(self):